ajrice6713/REST-API-101/README.md

 ### Authentication
 A major component of API requests is authentication.
 You wouldn't want someone using Facebook's API to make posts in your name, so to protect you, Facebook requires your username and password to be included in the request to change anything on your account.
 To verify the identity of the requester, some API's require some form of unique identification in the form of an `Authorization` header in the HTTP request.

 Bandwidth uses basic authentication and requires both the username and password to be sent in the Authorization header in a specific format - `username:password` - which then needs to be encoded in base64.
 A complete HTTP Header would look like this: `Authorization: Basic dXNlcm5hbWU6cGFzc3N3b3Jk`.

-Online encoding/decoding [tools](https://www.base64encode.org/) are available for free to help encode and decode credentials.
-Additionally, many programming languages can perform this encoding natively.
+More information on Bandwidth's credentials requirements can be found [here](https://dev.bandwidth.com/guides/accountCredentials.html).

 ### RESTful Methods
 As stated above, the method defined in the request determines the action taken at the endpoint.
 Bandwidth's API is what is known as a REST API (compared to a SOAP API, more information on the differences between the two can be found [here](https://smartbear.com/blog/test-and-monitor/soap-vs-rest-whats-the-difference/)).